Generative Spectrum Cartography: Unified Reconstruction and Active Sensing via Diffusion Models: Experiments

+The quantitative results in Table~\ref{tab:noisefree_combined} confirm this trend.
+As the measurement ratio decreases from \(\rho=0.20\) to \(\rho=0.05\), all methods exhibit lower PSNR and higher LPIPS, reflecting the increased difficulty of the reconstruction task.
+Among the interpolation and deterministic learning baselines, performance remains limited, with PSNR mostly in the 16--18 dB range and LPIPS around 0.45--0.51.
+DPS substantially improves performance by introducing a generative prior.
+GSC consistently outperforms DPS across all measurement ratios: for example, at \(\rho=0.20\), GSC reaches 37.22 dB PSNR and 0.010 LPIPS, compared with 34.47 dB and 0.018 for DPS.
+Even at the most challenging setting \(\rho=0.05\), GSC still attains 27.51 dB PSNR and 0.058 LPIPS.
+These results support the effectiveness of the proposed closed-form posterior mean update over likelihood-gradient-based correction in sparse reconstruction.

+\textbf{Noisy reconstruction results.} We next evaluate reconstruction under additive Gaussian noise with variance \(\sigma^2=0.05\).
+The quantitative results in Table~\ref{tab:noisy_combined} show that GSC maintains a clear advantage over all baselines in the noisy setting.
+At \(\rho=0.20\), IDW achieves only 9.09 dB PSNR, while DPS improves this to 30.19 dB and GSC further improves it to 34.41 dB.
+Similar trends are observed at \(\rho=0.15\) and \(\rho=0.10\), where GSC consistently attains the highest PSNR.
+The same pattern holds for LPIPS: GSC yields lower structural/perceptual error than DPS across all measurement ratios, for example 0.024 versus 0.037 at \(\rho=0.20\) and 0.027 versus 0.045 at \(\rho=0.15\).

-To further examine noise sensitivity, we evaluate GSC at a fixed 15\% sampling ratio under noise variances $\sigma^2 \in \{0.05,0.1,0.2,0.5\}$.
-As reported in Table~\ref{tab:noise_level_comparison}, PSNR decreases gradually from 33.58~dB to 23.53~dB as noise intensifies, while LPIPS increases from 0.027 to 0.151.
-Although reconstruction quality degrades under heavy noise, the overall trend remains stable and avoids abrupt performance collapse, indicating that the generative prior contributes to consistent noise suppression.
+To further examine noise sensitivity, we fix the measurement ratio at \(\rho=0.15\) and vary the noise variance over \(\sigma^2 \in \{0.05,0.1,0.2,0.5\}\).
+As reported in Table~\ref{tab:noise_level_comparison}, PSNR decreases from 33.58 dB to 23.53 dB and LPIPS increases from 0.027 to 0.151 as the noise level increases.
+Although performance degrades under heavier noise, the degradation is gradual rather than abrupt, indicating that the learned generative prior provides stable denoising support across a broad range of noise levels.

-Finally, we compare computational efficiency with DPS.
-Because DPS requires backpropagating likelihood gradients through the measurement operator at every reverse diffusion step, it incurs a higher computational cost.
-GSC replaces this with a closed-form posterior update, eliminating the need for gradient computation.
-Empirically, this results in faster inference for GSC, indicating a practical advantage when applying generative reconstruction under real-time or large-scale sensing constraints.

-\textbf{Quantized results.} We further evaluate the proposed method under quantized observations, considering 1-bit, 2-bit, and 3-bit scalar quantization while keeping the same sampling configurations as in the linear setting.
-As shown in Table~\ref{tab:results_quantized}, the UNN baseline exhibits substantial performance limitations across all bit-depths, with PSNR values around 10--11~dB and LPIPS exceeding 0.46.
-This suggests that recovering spatial detail from heavily quantized measurements is challenging for methods that rely primarily on architectural priors.
+\textbf{Quantized reconstruction results.} We further evaluate GSC under 1-bit, 2-bit, and 3-bit scalar quantization using the same sparse-measurement protocol as in the linear setting.
+Table~\ref{tab:results_quantized} reports the quantitative comparison with UNN.
+The results show that low-bit spectrum reconstruction remains highly challenging for the baseline: UNN yields PSNR values around 10--11 dB and LPIPS values above 0.46 across all quantization levels.